livepeer/leaderboard-serverless/README.md

 $ vercel dev
 ```

-This will start a local server on `localhost:3000`
+This will start a local server on `localhost:3000`.

 ##### ENV Variables

+**Storage Option**
 For the endpoints to run you must define a storage options through environment variables.

 Either one of
 - MONGO=<mongodb+srv://...>
 - POSTGRES=<postgres://...>

+**Secret**
+The POST endpoint requires HMAC authentication.
+The server can be started with a `SECRET`, any clienting posting data will have to use the same `SECRET` to create a HMAC message based on the `SECRET` that can be provided in the `Authorization` header.

 ## Storage Options